GLeurquin/FCND-Motion-Planning/writeup_template.md

 ---

 # Installation Requirements
-* I'm [Rtree](https://pypi.org/project/Rtree/) for collision detection with polygons, so this package must be installed for this project to work, in addition to networkx, matplotlib, numpy
+* I'm using [Rtree](https://pypi.org/project/Rtree/) for collision detection with polygons, so this package must be installed for this project to work, in addition to networkx, matplotlib, numpy

 # Required Steps for a Passing Submission:
 1. Load the 2.5D map in the colliders.csv file describing the environment.